Would you like to nominate one of our our staff members for superior customer service? Click HERE

 International Data Transfers

 If you are resident outside the United States, including in the EEA, your data will be processed in the United States if its provided to us.
+By providing information about you to enable Site services, you consent to the processing of such data in the United States.
+The transfer of this information to the United States is necessary for the performance of the Site.

 Please note that the United States does not have data protection laws equivalent to those in the EEA and other jurisdictions.